tsetsefly/42-fdf/README.md

 	k += RES;
 }
 ```
-Working with the graphics library (Minilibx)
+Working with the graphics library (MinilibX)
 ```c
 // draw.c --> connect_lines
 // taking image and placing it in middle